 - Feel comfortable taking your children through the steps of the writing process.

-- Include writing as part of your unit studies.
+- Include writing as part of history, science, or unit studies.

 - Enjoy thinking up writing lessons for your children.

-- Are good about remembering to have your children write several times a week.
+- Are good about having them write several times a week.

 - Don’t worry too much about whether you’re missing something.